siebrenf/opticlust/README.md

 - The original [Clustree](https://github.com/lazappi/clustree) R package.
 - This [BioStars post](https://www.biostars.org/p/9489313/#9489342) by firestar.

 # How to cite

-When using this software package, please correctly cite the accompanied DOI under "Citation": https://doi.org/10.5281/zenodo.14513541
+When using this software package, please cite the accompanied DOI under "Citation" at https://doi.org/10.5281/zenodo.14513541